Demystifying Medicine 2019

 April 2 - Perception and Mis-perception in the Nervous System

-April 9 - Global Challenges in Infection with HIV and other Viruses
+April 9 - Global Challenges in Infection: HIV Persists & Fungus Infections: Neglected, Dangerous, and Increasing

 ~ John Coffin, PhD (NCI/Tufts University)